AI Adoption and the Demand for Managerial Expertise, R&R Strategic Management Journal (2025)

-The Demand for AI Skills in the Labor Market, in Labour Economics
+The Demand for AI Skills in the Labor Market, Labour Economics, 2021, 71

 with José Azar (IESE), Mireia Giné (IESE), Sampsa Samila (IESE), and Bledi Taska (Burning Glass)

-From In-person to Online: The New Shape of the VC Industry
+From In-person to Online: The New Shape of the VC Industry, R&R Journal of Corporate Finance (2025)

-with Silvia Dalla Fontana (ESCP Business School), Caroline Genc (Michigan State University, Eli Broad College of Business), Hedieh Rashidi Ranjbar (University of Melbourne, Melbourne Business School)
+with Silvia Dalla Fontana (ESCP Business School), Caroline Genc (Michigan State University), Hedieh Rashidi Ranjbar (University of Melbourne)

 Paper on SSRN, Media coverage in PE Findings Issue 19 (by Coller Capital)